Hai ben Sherira: Characteristics

 Hai's conservative standpoint explains the fact that in the study of esoteric sciences he detected a danger to the religious life and a deterrent to the study of the Law.
 He warned against the study of philosophy, even when pursued with the plea that it leads to a better knowledge of God.

 Of his own views on religious-philosophical subjects only those regarding the anthropomorphisms of the Bible (expressed in his appeal to a well-known dictum of R. Ishmael: "The Torah spoke in language of men") and one or two other subjects were known prior to the publication of ibn Balaam's commentary on the Book of Isaiah.
 A responsum of Hai given in this commentary discloses his opinion on the subjects of divine fore-knowledge and the predestined length of human life.
 The essence of divine prescience seems to consist, according to him, in a preknowledge of both hypothetical and actual occurrences.
 In this he shows the influence of Saadia.

 His attitude toward the Kabbalah is determined by his conservative standpoint.
 Its elements, as far as they can be traced back to the Talmud, he considered to be true.
 When the inhabitants of Fez made inquiries regarding the proportions of God, he answered, as one of the signers of the responsum, that God is above any corporeal qualification and that the Talmud forbids the public discussion of these things.
 His answer to the question regarding the interpretation of the Talmudic tradition that four men entered paradise is interesting, and has caused much discussion.
 He refers to the opinion of various scholars that specially favored persons could attain, by means of castigation and the reciting of psalms, to an ecstatic state in which they might behold the heavenly halls ("heikhalot") as vividly as if they really had entered them.
-Contrary to his father-in-law, Samuel ben Hofni, gaon of Sura, he followed former scholars in deeming it possible that God should reveal the marvels of heaven to the pious while in this state of ecstasy.
+Contrary to his father-in-law, Samuel ben Hofni, gaon of Sura Academy, he followed former scholars in deeming it possible that God should reveal the marvels of heaven to the pious while in this state of ecstasy.
 But all the elements of the later Kabbalah not found in Talmudic tradition, such as the belief that miracles could be performed with the names of God, he designated as foolishness not credited by any sensible man.

 The best characterization of Hai is given by Steinschneider: "Certain Kabbalistic pieces were ascribed to him; but in truth he was no mystic in the usual sense of the word.
 In fact he fought against superstition.
 He was an orthodox Jew, in possession of general culture, but hostile to deeper philosophical research."